 In highlighting the most powerful and influential female CEOs today, we focused on more than just job titles.
 We evaluated each leader using a combination of measurable impact and leadership reach to ensure our list reflects not just prominence, but real-world influence.

-We looked at the scale of the company each CEO leads, including global operations, workforce size, and industry dominance.
+We looked at the scale of the company each CEO leads, including global operations, workforce size, and industry dominance and specifically the Fortune 500.
 CEOs at multinational corporations shaping everyday life across industries ranked higher due to the broad influence of their decisions.

 2. Annual Revenue and Market Presence